Child & Youth Friendly City Strategy

 Child Care in Surrey

-To locate a child care facility for your child, or learn the requirements of setting up your own licensed child care centre in Surrey, visit our Child Care Facilities webpage.
+To locate a child care facility for your child, or learn the requirements of setting up your own licensed child care centre in Surrey, visit our Child Care Facilities page.

-The City of Surrey received a $25,000 grant to engage in child care planning activities from the provincial Community Child Care Planning Program.
-The resulting Draft Child Care Action Plan was recently adopted to share with the community while work continues on the Child Care Action Plan.
+The City of Surrey received two $25,000 grants to engage in child care planning activities from the provincial Community Child Care Planning Program.
+The resulting Surrey Community Child Care Action Plan was recently adopted by Council to share with the community.

 Child and Youth Friendly City Strategy

 The Child and Youth Friendly City Strategy was adopted by Council in 2010.
 The Strategy identifies actions for the City to take to promote the healthy development of young people, from early childhood, through middle childhood and adolescence.